← Back home

 • Call history with masked numbers.
 Every call lands here with status, outcome, duration, cost, and a recording.
 Phone numbers are masked in the UI so the cabinet is safe to demo and audit.

 • Real-time client dashboard.
-KPIs split by calls / contacts / answers / leads / conversion / spent — plus a per-day chart and per-agent rollup, all priced in RUB against the org’s plan.
+KPIs split by leads / conversion / cost per lead / calls / answers / spent, plus a funnel, a per-day chart, and a per-agent rollup, all priced in RUB against the org’s plan.

-• Billing with balance hold.
+• Plans & billing with balance hold.
 A campaign reserves estimated cost up front, so a client can’t drift into negative wallet mid-dial.
-Reconciliation happens after every call.
+Reconciliation happens after every call; plans and top-ups live in the cabinet itself.

-Call history table with masked phone numbers, outcomes, and per-call cost (demo data)
+Zvonobot AI call history table with masked phone numbers, statuses, outcomes, and per-call cost (demo data)

 Architecture deep-dive